asyncapi/website/pages/blog/websocket-part2.md

 ### Let's have a look at the final document

 Websocket protocol is very flexible, and therefore you can implement the server in many different ways.
 The path that Kraken API took is complex but not impossible to describe with the AsyncAPI document.
-Look at the document's final structure and keep in mind that it is not a complete document for Kraken API and the path that I chose to get to Rome was to focus on documentation rendering only.
+Look at the document's final structure and keep in mind that it is not a complete document for Kraken API and the road that I chose to get to Rome was to focus on documentation rendering only.

-For **automation** patch described in section [Choosing the right path to Rome](#choosing-the-right-path-to-rome), the document should be split into two documents: one for private and one for public servers.
+For **automation** road described in section [Choosing the right road to Rome](#choosing-the-right-road-to-rome), the document should be split into two documents: one for private and one for public servers.
 Common parts, like common messages and schemas, should be stored in separate files and referred from these two AsyncAPI documents using **$ref**.

 > You can open this document directly in Playground by clicking [this](https://playground.asyncapi.io?url=https://gist.githubusercontent.com/derberg/4e419d6ff5870c7c3f5f443e8bd30535/raw/2d6e0ffe7fa1ef3f47bd901d63658f7804072881/asyncapi-websocket-kraken.yml) link.
 Compare it also with the [oryginal documentation](https://docs.kraken.com/websockets/).